 - Remove the addictions (you’ll need to get to know all the codes & numbers!)

 - Only count nutritious food as food.
 The rest is a waste of time, you haven’t actually fed them.
 OK occasionally, but make sure it’s not what they are relying on every day.

 The key is really in the nutrients & getting yourself & your kids into the habit of eating nutrient dense food will make for happy kids, happy parents & healthy futures for you both.

-Hopefully this has helped you understand more about the best food for kids, why your kids are feeling hungry all the time, & what you can do to keep them satisfied.
+Hopefully this has helped you understand more about finding the most nutritious filling foods for toddlers and kids and you understand more about why your kids are feeling hungry all the time and what you can do to keep them satisfied.